The Emerald Route (Ljubljana to Piran)

 - Accommodation in hotels 3* / 4* hotels and guesthouse in two bedded room, on basis of bed & breakfast.

-– Information package including road book and corresponding maps (one per booking).
+– Information package in English, German, French or Dutch including road notes and corresponding maps (one per booking).
+Every additional set 20 EUR.

 – Backup service (hotline) during the trip.